 - If you didn’t use the mileage method the first year, then you will only be allowed to use the actual expenses method going forward.

-If you use the actual expenses method, you will need to track your miles as well as the actual expense of operating your vehicle.
+If you use the actual expenses method, you will need to track your business and total miles as well as the actual expense of operating your vehicle.
 These expenses can include:

 - Car maintenance and repairs